galanodel2010/ee462/Project_3/README.md

 1. Model the closed loop system you proposed in previous parts, on MATLAB/Simulink.
 2. Verify your design by showing a few sample results.
 Note that, the results should show that your closed loop model works properly.
 Therefore, include necessary simulation outputs.
+3. Do the following tests using the close loop control:

+    * Implement a soft-starting algorithm (the starting current should not exceed twice of the rated current).
+    * Show the speed regulation of the drive (Initially set the speed reference to 1000 rpm at rated load.
+Once the motor reached to steady state, instantaneously remove the load (no-load), and plot the speed and torque generated as a function of time).
+    * Implement speed bandwidth test (Set the speed reference to rated speed at rated load and suddenly set the speed reference to -rated speed (i.e. opposite direction))
+    * Implement flux weakening operating mode (Implement a high speed operation (1.5 pu of the rated speed).

 3. Comment on the results.

-* Soft-starting the motor (the starting current should not exceed twice of the rated current).

-* Speed regulation (from rated load to no load condition)
-* Control bandwidth test (from positive to negative speed change)

-* Flux weakening range

 ## Part E: Component selection and verification